 How to Cycle a Pond for Maximum Water Quality & Fish Health (updated)

-Pond Cycling is a term used to refer to a natural cycle which occurs within a pond and maintains its eco-system – the nitrogen cycle.
-This cycle is a very important process which you need to understand if you want to keep fish, as this forms the basis of a healthy pond environment.
+Pond cycling is a term used to refer to the natural cycle that occurs within a pond to maintains its ecosystem – the nitrogen cycle.
+This cycle is a very important process that is necessary to understand if you want to keep fish, as this forms the basis of a healthy pond environment.
 Before adding fish to a pond, it’s important to cycle the water through your pump and filter box to allow this natural process to establish, which is the ultimate goal of pond cycling.

 Problems can occur, however, when you have a brand new pond and want to add fish to the system, as there will be no beneficial bacteria yet to begin processing harmful waste and organic substances.
 Fish introduced into this kind of pond will likely become sick from the slowly rising ammonia and nitrite levels.

 This is where pond “cycling” comes in!
-Cycling refers to the process of circulating pond water in a fresh pond using your pump and filter until you obtain an effective level of beneficial bacteria for biological filtration (nitrogen cycle) to take place..
+Cycling refers to the process of circulating pond water in a fresh pond using your pump and filter until you obtain an effective level of beneficial bacteria for biological filtration (the nitrogen cycle) to take place.
 Once bacteria levels are adequate, you can safely add fish to your pond and you will have enough beneficial bacteria to break down waste and harmful substances effectively.
-This will result in better fish health, growth, and an overall more balance pond environment.
+This will result in better fish health, growth, and an overall more balanced pond environment.

 Do I NEED to cycle my new pond if I have fish?